How to Watch: Louisville Cardinals vs. Virginia Cavaliers

 How to Watch Louisville Cardinals vs. Virginia Cavaliers: Live Stream, TV Channel, Start Time

-Things have not exactly gone the Cardinals' way over the last two games, as they have lost by a combined 54 points against Wake Forest and Virginia Tech.
-Their last time out - a 75-43 loss to the Hokies - snapped a 17-game win streak for Louisville in the series, and was their lowest scoring output since 1981.
+The 11th-seeded Cardinals led by as much as 27 over 14th-seeded Georgia Tech, but they nearly gave the game away.
+With some assistance from a 19-0 run, the Yellow Jackets were able to make it five-point game with under three minutes to go, but Louisville got some clutch plays from Jarrod West to hold off the Ramblin' Wreck just long enough.

-As for the Cavaliers, things have not been that bad, but they are not having the success that they are accustomed to under Tony Bennett.
-They have lost three of their last four games to put themselves squarely on the bubble, and are fighting for their NCAA Tournament lives.
+As for the Cavaliers, they might be just the No. 6 seed in the tournament and have lost three of their last five games, but they do have some momentum in this matchup.
+Virginia's final game of the regular season came at Louisville, and they left the Derby City with a 71-61 win on the Cardinals' senior day.

-This will be the 24th all-time meeting between Louisville and Virginia, with the Cavaliers claiming an 18-5 advantage in the series - including 13-2 since the Cardinals joined the ACC.
-In their last matchup earlier this season back on Jan.
-24, Virginia won 64-52 in what would ultimately be Louisville head coach Chris Mack's final game.
+This will be the 25th all-time meeting between Louisville and Virginia, with the Cavaliers claiming a 19-5 advantage in the series - including 14-2 since the Cardinals joined the ACC.
+On top taking their regular season finale, Virginia also won 64-52 at their place back on Jan.
+24, in what would ultimately be Louisville head coach Chris Mack's final game.

 Read More